 Substantially all of our revenues are and will be derived in China and substantially all of our operations are conducted in China.
 Accordingly, our results of operations, financial condition and prospects are influenced by economic, political and legal developments in China, especially the government policies of PRC government.
 The PRC government has significant oversight and authority to exert influence on the ability of a China-based company, such as us, to conduct its business.
-It regulates and may intervene or influence our operations at any time, which could result in a material adverse change in our operations and/or the value of our ordinary shares.
+It regulates and may intervene our operations, which could result in a material adverse change in our operations.
 Implementation of any industry-wide regulations directly targeting our operations could cause our securities to significantly decline in value or become worthless.
 Also, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers.
 Any such action could significantly limit or completely hinder our ability to offer or continue to offer securities to investors, and any uncertainties or negative publicity regarding such actions could also materially and adversely affect our business, prospects, financial condition, reputation, and the trading price of our ordinary shares, which may cause our securities to significantly decline in value or be worthless.
 Therefore, investors of our company and our business face potential uncertainty from the actions taken by the PRC government.

 Moreover, the significant oversight of the PRC government could also be reflected from the uncertainties arising from the legal system in China.
 The laws and regulations of the PRC can change quickly without sufficient notice in advance, which makes it difficult for us to predict which kind of laws and regulations will come into force in the future and how it will influence our company and our business operations.
-Any actions by the Chinese government to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless.
 You should refer to risks disclosed in "Risk Factors - Risks Related to Doing Business in China" in this prospectus for more detailed explanations of risks arising from legal systems in China, especially the recent changes concerning the offshore offerings, the use of variable interest entities, anti-monopoly regulatory actions, and oversight on cyber security and data privacy.